expo/expo/docs/versions/unversioned/workflow/configuration.md

     /*
       An array that contains Associated Domains for the standalone app.

+      ExpoKit: use Xcode to set this.
     */
     "associatedDomains": ARRAY,

     /*
       A boolean indicating if the app uses iCloud Storage for DocumentPicker.
       See DocumentPicker docs for details.

+      ExpoKit: use Xcode to set this.
     */
     "usesIcloudStorage": BOOLEAN,

+    /*
+      Extra module configuration to be added to your app's native Info.plist.

+      For ExpoKit apps, just add these to the Info.plist file directly.
+    */
     "config": {
       /*
         Branch (https://branch.io/) key to hook up Branch linking services.